Canon 1100D vs G5X

-The Canon EOS 1100D (called Canon T3 in some regions) and the Canon PowerShot G5 X are two digital cameras that were announced, respectively, in February 2011 and October 2015.
+The Canon EOS 1100D (called Canon T3 in some regions) and the Canon PowerShot G5 X are two digital cameras that were revealed to the public, respectively, in February 2011 and October 2015.
 The 1100D is a DSLR, while the G5X is a fixed lens compact.
 The cameras are based on an APS-C (1100D) and an one-inch (G5X) sensor.
-The 1100D has a resolution of 12.2 megapixel, whereas the G5X provides 20 MP.
+The 1100D has a resolution of 12.2 megapixels, whereas the G5X provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G5 X is considerably smaller (35 percent) than the Canon 1100D.
 In this context, it is worth noting that neither the 1100D nor the G5X are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G5X has a lens built in, whereas the 1100D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 1100D and their specifications in the Canon EF Lens Catalog.

 Concerning battery life, the 1100D gets 700 shots out of its LP-E10 battery, while the G5X can take 210 images on a single charge of its NB-13L power pack.
 The power pack in the G5X can be charged via the USB port, which can be very convenient when travelling.